samasthiti/samasthiti/_threeddesigns/deepak-ji-1.md

 **Type of building -** Residential building

-**Material specification -** Glass railing, Glass mirrors, Wooden planks, and wooden pop with profile light.
+**Material specification -** Glass railing, tiling work, Glass mirrors, Wooden planks, and wooden pop with profile light.

 **“INVEST IN US TO MAKE YOUR INVESTMENT BETTER”**